 Despite multiple studies proposing reaction mechanisms for wild type (WT) Ras, very little is known about how detrimental changes in enzyme activity are induced by oncogenic mutations.
-Experimental kinetic measurements are nevertheless widely available for WT and mutant Ras proteins, 12,22,36 pointing to the loss of catalytic activity due to
+Experimental kinetic measurements are nevertheless widely available for WT and mutant Ras proteins,^{12,22,38} pointing to the loss of catalytic activity due to the impaired rate of hydrolysis.
+Computational studies elaborated on the changes in the reactant state (RS, Figure 3A) Ras.GTP complex structures upon Gly12, and Gln61 mutations,39-45 including in-depth analysis of the changes in atomic charges and the polarization of the active site before the reaction.46 However, calculations to evaluate the influence of the important oncogenic changes on the reaction mechanism are missing.

 To assess the structural changes caused by the key oncogenic mutations of Gly12, G12C and G12D, we analyzed classical molecular dynamics (MD) trajectories (Supporting Information section II).
-In general, the Cys12 substitution causes a less disruption in the active site conformations, while the Asp12 substitution induces more notable changes, such as weakening the interaction of the GTP with the Switch I loop (Table S2-3).
+In general, the Cvs12 substitution causes less disruption in the active site conformations, while the Asp12 substitution induces more notable changes, such as weakening the interaction of the GTP with the Switch I loop (Table S2-3).
 Importantly, both mutations affect the contact with Gln61, and the interactions with the side chain are about 50% present during the simulations, while with Gly12 such interactions are absent.
 Given the essential role of Gln61 in the hydrolysis, this interaction is likely to contribute to the diminishing activity.
-The stabilizing role of Gln61 in the H-bonding pattern in the RS was previously also highlighted.
-45 Accordingly, G12C and G12D mutations were found to induce conformational changes in Gln61.37 Re-arrangements of water molecules were observed at the active site, consistently with our MD simulations.
-The disturbance of the water distribution was also observed in many Gln61 mutants.46 Nevertheless, no major structural changes were otherwise identified in the active site.
+The stabilizing role of Gln61 in the H-bonding pattern in the RS was previously also highlighted.47 Accordingly, G12C and G12D mutations were found to induce conformational changes in Gln61.39 Re-arrangements of water molecules were observed at the active site, consistently with our MD simulations.
+The disturbance of the water distribution was also observed in many Gln61 mutants.48 Nevertheless, no major structural changes were otherwise identified in the active site.
 Therefore, these changes alone may not account for the major loss of activity in the Gly12 mutants.